 On August 28, 1963, Martin Luther King Jr. delivered his famous “I Have a Dream” speech.
 His powerful, convicting prose lit a fire under all that listened.
 It was only a year after this speech that the Civil Rights Act was signed into effect.
 The “I Have a Dream” speech was not the only powerful speech that King delivered during his career as a pastor and as a leader of the Civil Rights Movement.
 In fact, King had a profound effect on the Civil Rights Movement through his ability to deliver a multitude of captivating speeches and sermons that communicated a consistent message of love and peace in the face of hate and violence.

 King’s whole life had been leading up to him becoming one of the most influential speakers of the Civil Rights Movement.
 King grew up in Atlanta, where his father was the pastor at Ebenezer Baptist Church.
-Because of his father’s pastoral role, “some of the most renowned pastors of the day stayed in his home during revivals”.
+Because of his father’s pastoral role, “some of the most renowned pastors of the day stayed in his home during revivals.”
 King took full advantage of his father’s job and all of the other pastors that came through the doors of Ebenezer by observing their actions and different styles of preaching.
 All throughout his childhood, King was learning the motions, language, and overall practices of preaching.
-The learning and observing did not stop when King left home.
-At the age of 15 King started college at Moorehouse University.
-It was at Moorehouse that King met Benjamin Mays.
-Mays “was an influential figure in his own right.
-In the 1930s and 1940s he authored pioneering works in black religion, helped lay the foundation of black theology, and was a leader in ecumenical movements that coalesced into the World Council of Churches”.
-Mays encouraged King to keep communicating the hope that many of the African American pastors and Civil Rights speakers were putting on the forefront, but to communicate the hope in a way that was more refined and educated.
-After his four years at Moorehouse, King pursued more education at Crozer Theological Seminary, outside of Philadelphia, at the cost of turning down an assistant-pastoral role at Ebenezer.
-Unlike Moorehouse, Crozer was a predominantly white university.
+The observing and learning did not stop when King left home.
+At the age of 15 King started college at Morehouse University.
+It was at Morehouse that King met Benjamin Mays “an influential figure in his own right.
+In the 1930s and 1940s he authored pioneering works in black religion, helped lay the foundation of black theology, and was a leader in ecumenical movements that coalesced into the World Council of Churches.”
+Mays encouraged King to keep communicating the hope that many of the African American pastors and Civil Rights speakers were putting at the forefront, but to communicate the hope in a way that was more refined and informed.
+After his four years at Morehouse, King pursued more education at Crozer Theological Seminary, outside of Philadelphia, at the cost of turning down an assistant-pastoral role at Ebenezer.
+Unlike Morehouse, Crozer was a predominantly white university.
 However, this potentially intimidating environment did not faze King.
 In fact it was at Crozer that King began to find his voice against segregation and the role of the Church in this fight.
-In one of his assignments at Crozer, King wrote that the Church must “deal with great social problems” and help its congregants to “adjust to the complexities of modern society”.
+In one of his assignments at Crozer, King wrote that the Church must “deal with great social problems” and help its congregants to “adjust to the complexities of modern society.”
 This vision that King had for the Church in his seminary years continued to develop as he went to get his PhD. from Boston College.
-Unlike many of the African American pastors of King’s day, King went through several levels of school to become the most educated and skilled preacher and speaker he could be.
+Unlike many of the African American pastors of his day, King went through several levels of school to become the most educated and skilled preacher and speaker he could be.

 Maybe one of the most profound effects that nonviolence protest has on a movement is the ability to unite a previously divided community.
 By consistently preaching nonviolence, King and the rest of the Civil Rights Movement preachers were able to unite the movement.
 For instance, if King and the Civil Rights Movement had called for a militant reaction, they would have alienated everyone that was not able to participate in a violent response.
 However, by calling for nonviolent protest, King was able to unite the whole African American population in Montgomery and eventually the whole south.
 For example, through the Montgomery bus boycott, the African American community became a more cohesive unit across socio-economic class lines.
-This unity was the cause of the African American community coming together in carpools, where people would ride in cars with people they would have never ridden with before, and going to more African American owned small businesses, because the African American community would not ride the buses to the white owned businesses in downtown Montgomery.
+This unity was the result of the African American community coming together in ways that they had never come together before.
+Through the carpools, people would ride in cars with people they would have never ridden with before.
+Since the African American community would not ride the buses to the white owned businesses in downtown Montgomery, more African American owned small businesses would be frequented.
 The nonviolent protests that King called for in his sermons and speeches not only united the community but they captivated the nation.
-By acting in a nonviolent manner, the leaders of the Civil Rights Movement put themselves in a position to not receive any of the blame if/when things would turn violent.
-Through the method of nonviolent protest the Civil Rights Movement was able to “command the moral high ground, to persuade, and to wield power effectively”.
+By acting in a nonviolent manner, the leaders of the Civil Rights Movement helped ensure they would not receive any of the blame if or when things would turn violent.
+Through the method of nonviolent protest the Civil Rights Movement was able to “command the moral high ground, to persuade, and to wield power effectively.”
 King’s influential preaching of nonviolence and love allowed the Civil Rights Movement to unite and make political power plays.

 King’s legacy is centered around his action and his ability to lead in the Civil Rights Movement.
-However, King’s true influence on the movement was his ability to preach, speak, and motivate any crowd he spoke to.
+However, King’s true influence on the movement was his ability to preach, speak, and motivate any crowd to whom he spoke.
 From the influence of his father’s church to his ambitious preaching style at Dexter, King developed into a skilled orator, one that would use his gift to motivate and encourage the participants of the Civil Rights Movement.